And what else I wonder? Untaxed granny units? Six Air BnB rooms in the basement? Pigs and chickens?

 I’m Pro-chicken.
 And I Vote!

-David Polden digging for justice.
+David Polden digging for evidence.

 The P.G.
 City Council voted Nov.
 19 to permit two homeowners to continue to keep chickens on their property as pets despite neighbor complaints they attract flies, are noisy and could harbor disease.